helenplesko/a3web/group.md

 ## 27. Demo use of GIT

-Desc:  submit to GitHub during scheduled lab, meeting with Shawn
+Desc:  submit to GitHub during scheduled lab, meeting w Shawn

-Worked on by: All (individual task)
+Worked on by: All (indiv. task)

 Due by: during Week 12 Lab